UK DONOR EGG PROGRAMME FAQ

 Payment is required within 48 hours.
 Information on how to make payment will be sent to you via e-mail shortly after your donor selection has been received by us.

-Yes, donors are fully screened in accordance with U.S. Food and Drug Administration guidelines prior to their donation.
+Yes, donors are fully screened in accordance with FDA guidelines prior to their donation.
 All aspects of their donation cycle, including stimulation medication, are included in the cost of the financial plans unless otherwise stated.

 Are my medications included in the cost of your financial plans?